ZOE LABs- Engagement and Evidence

-ZOE SCHOOL is a vibrant community and learning hub designed to bridge the gap between practice and research in Dance/Movement Therapy (DMT) and Dance for Health (DfH).
-Our mission is to cultivate innovative ideas, nurture hypotheses, and empower practitioners to stay at the forefront of their fields.
-We offer two distinct yet interconnected pathways for continuing education, creating a dynamic environment for interdisciplinary exchange.
+ZOE SCHOOL LABs is a vibrant community and learning center designed to bridge the gap between practice and research in the fields of dance and movement therapy (DMT) and dance for health (DfH).
+Our mission is to cultivate innovative ideas, promote hypotheses, and empower practicing dance therapists to remain at the forefront of their fields.
+We offer two distinct but interconnected pathways (learning LAB and moving LAB) for continuing education, creating a dynamic environment for interdisciplinary exchange.
 By fostering connections between current practice and cutting-edge research, ZOE SCHOOL drives both the expansion of knowledge and the practical application of new insights in these evolving disciplines.

 Benefit for those involved

-DMT and DfH are grounded in the methods, theories, skills and knowledge of dance.
-Bringing together practitioners and tools from both modalities, ZOE Summer School provides opportunities for deep immersion in embodied practices and new perspectives that inform working with clients and communities in and through the medium of dance.
-What are our shared foundations and distinctions?
+Both DMT and DfH are based on the methods, theories, skills, and knowledge of dance.
+In our LABs, we bring together practitioners and applications from both fields.
+We offer the opportunity to dive deep into embodied practices and new perspectives that shape work with clients and communities in and through the medium of dance.
+What are our common foundations and differences?
 What can we learn from each other?
-Including both scientific and embodied research methods, and participation of people with lived experience of health conditions and challenges, ZSS is a vehicle for collective expansion of practices associated with the healing potential of bodies and motion.
+By incorporating both scientific and embodied research methods, as well as the participation of people who have had their own experiences with health issues and challenges, the ZSS is a tool for the collective expansion of practices associated with the healing potential of the body and movement.

 - reading, talking, writing -

-• Format: 1hour online seasonal, Saturdays 12pm CET
+Format: 1hour / online / for free / seasonal, Saturdays

 Are you an author and want to present your paper in the LAB?
 Please contact us at admin@zoeschool.ch